Mayadev3/Mayadev3/README.md

 # 💫 About Me:

-     Hello, I'm Maya
+     Hello, I'm Maya!

-     I am a Front-end Developer from Germany
+     I am a Front-end Developer from Germany⛄

      💜 I love building applications with clean-cut & elegant code 👜 Studied coding at Shecodes & advancing with professionals on Udemy